Rejoice in the Lord always; again I will say, rejoice!

 The Holy Spirit is producing joy in my life.

-My joy is not dependent on my circumstance.
+My joy is not dependent on my circumstances.

 I rejoice as a confession of God’s goodness and care for me.